 There are also plenty of battery operated desktop robotic toys.
 The Facebank designed by Takada "eats" a coin when you flash it in front of its eyes.
-It runs on batteries and its mechanism includes IR sensors, similar to the ones on the on specially made story books and the pen speaks out the word or the entire sentence.
+It runs on batteries and its mechanism includes IR sensors, similar to the ones on the Scribbler and a motor that drives or pushes the "skin" of the face from behind.

+Most electronic educational toys employ programmed automated control mechanisms.
+An interesting educational toy is the Tag Reading Pen made by Leapfrog (leapfrog.com/tag).
+A child can use the pen to point on words or text on specially made story books and the pen speaks out the word or the entire sentence.
 Designed for pre-school kids who are just getting interested in reading, such a toy can enhance a child's reading and pronunciation abilities.
 The pen has an optical reader and a speaker coupled with a memory that records a child's reading patterns.
 Parents can plug the pen into a computer to download and track their child's progress.